An Instinctive Eye: Property from A Distinguished Collector

 The lot is sold in the condition it is in at the time of sale.
 The condition report is provided to assist you with assessing the condition of the lot and is for guidance only.
 Any reference to condition in the condition report for the lot does not amount to a full description of condition.
 The images of the lot form part of the condition report for the lot provided by Sotheby's.
 Certain images of the lot provided online may not accurately reflect the actual condition of the lot.
 In particular, the online images may represent colours and shades which are different to the lot's actual colour and shades.
 The condition report for the lot may make reference to particular imperfections of the lot but you should note that the lot may have other faults not expressly referred to in the condition report for the lot or shown in the online images of the lot.
 The condition report may not refer to all faults, restoration, alteration or adaptation because Sotheby's is not a professional conservator or restorer but rather the condition report is a statement of opinion genuinely held by Sotheby's.
 For that reason, Sotheby's condition report is not an alternative to taking your own professional advice regarding the condition of the lot.

 Few far-sighted collectors responded as passionately to the new Minimalist forms and ideas in the visual arts as this anonymous American private collector.
-Undaunted by complicated or challenging art, this collector embraced provocative works and formed one of the most dedicated and insightful collections to emerge in the last 30 years.
-Non-representational art by American artists is at the core of the collection, the product of a unique and elegant eye, and an independent, contemplative and thoughtful spirit.
+Undaunted by challenging art, this collector embraced provocative works and formed one of the most insightful collections to emerge in the last 30 years.
+Non-representational art by American artists is at the core of the collection, the product of a unique and elegant eye, and an independent and contemplative spirit.
 As do many cutting-edge collections, it includes works acquired close to their date of execution and in-depth compilations of works that follow the arc of an artist’s career.
-Paintings and drawings were selected based on personal instinct and visceral pleasure, inspired by the desire to live with the art and to continue the dialogue between artist and viewer that was the goal of most contemporary artists.
-The love of collecting often grows with an appreciation of the role of art in a democratic and nurturing society, and this was a guiding principle for the private collector who formed this cohesive and contemplative group of works.
+Paintings and drawings were selected based on personal instinct and visceral pleasure, inspired by the desire to live with art and continue the dialogue between artist and viewer that was the goal of most contemporary artists.
+The love of collecting often grows with an appreciation of the role of art in a democratic and nurturing society, and this was a guiding principle for the private collector who formed this cohesive and thoughtful group of works.
 The collector supported major local museums through personal leadership, financial giving and donations of works of art.
-Having frequented museums as a means of forming aesthetic taste and judgment, this collector was keenly aware of the importance of art museums to the local community.
+Having frequented museums to form aesthetic tastes and judgment, this collector was keenly aware of the importance of art museums to the local community.